aldrin-labs/solana-borrow-lending/README.md

 * `min_borrow_rate` is $`R_{minb}`$, see below;
 * `max_borrow_rate` is $`R_{maxb}`$, see below;

+#### Fees
+Upon calling the borrow action the caller can provide up to two wallets which are used for fee collection.

+The main fee receiver wallet is mandatory and its pubkey is configured on reserve's initialization.
+When liquidity is borrowed this wallet receives a fraction of that borrow defined by `borrow_fee` reserve configuration percentage value.

+An optional host fee receiver wallet is defined as a remaining account and can be any valid borrowed liquidity wallet (pubkey not conditioned by reserve's config).
+If provided it receives a fraction of the borrow defined by `host_fee` reserve configuration percentage value.

+The minimum fee is 1 liquidity token's smallest divisible part (e.g. 1 sat for XBT).

 ### Borrow rate
 Borrow rate ($`R_b`$) is a key concept for interest calculation.
 TODO: explain the model